 There is evidence of a complex pattern of gender differences in experiences of comparative optimism that vary according to topic.
 For example, some studies have reported that males tend to hold more optimistic beliefs (e.g., for the long-term risk of catching Covid-19, Asimakopoulou et al., 2020; for the likelihood of experiencing a happy marriage, Helweg-Laresen et al., 2011) whereas other studies have reported that females hold more optimistic beliefs (e.g., for positive and negative events, Dricu et al., 2022).
 When focusing on online harms, there is evidence that males hold more optimistic beliefs about the likelihood of experiencing cyberbullying compared to females (Betts et al., 2019).
 Although these beliefs could reflect the actual likelihood of experiencing the online harm (Betts et al., 2019), when considering the likelihood of experiencing identity theft, males are less likely to experience identity theft (Guedes et al., 2022) and are less resilient against identity theft (Holt & Turner, 2012) than females.
 However, given the non-contact nature of online identity theft, Roberts et al. (2013) argue that gender may be less relevant than for other crimes.
-Therefore, in the current studies, gender differences in optimistic beliefs about the likelihood of experiencing identity theft were examined.
+Therefore, in the current studies, gender differences in optimistic beliefs about the likelihood of experiencing online identity theft were examined.

 The current studies

-Given the raise in technology use and concerns over possible identity theft (Anderson et al., 2008; Burnes et al., 2020), the current studies explored: (a) developmental differences in optimistic judgements about the likelihood of experiencing identity theft (Study 1) and the impact of previous experiences of identity theft and representativeness of comparator groups for optimistic judgements about the likelihood of experiencing identity theft (Study 2).
+Given the raise in technology use and concerns over possible identity theft (Anderson et al., 2008; Burnes et al., 2020), the current studies explored: (a) developmental differences in optimistic judgements about the likelihood of experiencing online identity theft (Study 1) and the impact of previous experiences of online identity theft and representativeness of comparator groups for optimistic judgements about the likelihood of experiencing online identity theft (Study 2).
+The data reported in the current studies was collected as part of extensive online questionnaires administered to participants from 2014 to 2016 (Study 1) and during 2021-2023 (Study 2).
+At both times, a range of measures relating to online risks including cyberbullying (Betts et al., 2019) and online identity theft were administered to participants to answer discrete and different research questions.
+These data have not been reported previously to answer the current research questions.

-Study 1: Developmental differences in optimistic judgements about the likelihood of identity theft
+Study 1: Developmental differences in optimistic judgements about the likelihood of experiencing online identity theft

 Developmental differences across adulthood have been reported regarding perceptions of online risk related to personal information and privacy violations (Steijn et al., 2016).
 Specifically, older individuals were found to hold different privacy conceptions than adolescents and these, in turn, predicted privacy concerns.
 One possible explanation for such developmental differences is how conceptualisations of privacy change with age.
 For example, adolescents typically associate privacy with relationships whereas adults tend to associate privacy with data collection by the government, profiling, and identity theft (Stejin & Vedder, 2015).
 Stejin and Vedder argue that this variation in privacy concerns likely reflects developmental life stages and social needs rather than a generational difference.